Overview

 Bronze level BDM building.

-Pets allowed : no
+Pets allowed : yes

 Environment